Personal Finance

 Edge Cases and Limitations

 What breaks this simple framework?
 First, irregular income.
-Freelancers often have months of 500to500 to 8,000 income variability.
+Freelancers often have months of $500 to $8,000 income variability.
 The operating statement assumes steady monthly inflows.
 That assumption breaks when income variance exceeds 30-50% month to month.
 IF income varies by more than 30% AND no buffer exists, THEN prioritize building a buffer equal to 2-6 months of average expenses BECAUSE buffers smooth uneven cash flows and reduce forced high-interest borrowing.

 Second, inflation and real value changes.
 If inflation runs 3-7% annually, fixed dollar savings lose purchasing power over time.
 The operating statement measures nominal dollars.
 It does not account for real returns or inflation erosion.
 IF long-term planning uses nominal savings targets without adjusting for inflation, THEN the real purchasing power may drop by 3-7% per year BECAUSE inflation reduces real value of fixed dollar savings.

 Third, illiquid wealth and balance sheet mismatches.
-Owning a home with 200,000equitydoesnotprovideliquidcashfora200,000 equity does not provide liquid cash for a 2,400 emergency unless sold or borrowed against.
+Owning a home with $200,000 equity does not provide liquid cash for a $2,400 emergency unless sold or borrowed against.
 The operating statement focuses on cash flow, not net worth.
 IF someone has high net worth but negative monthly cash flow, THEN they may still face liquidity crises BECAUSE assets can be illiquid and take weeks to convert to cash.

 Limitations summary: the operating statement does not model tax bracket interactions, sudden catastrophic losses like $50,000 medical events without insurance, nor investment returns with volatility of 5-15% annually.
 Use this framework for monthly cash management, not as a full wealth or tax optimization model.